MikroElektronika/mikrosdk_click_v2/clicks/battmon2/details.md

 ## Example Description

-> This example demonstrates the use of BATT-MON 2 click board by monitoring the measurements of battery voltage, current, capacity, percentage, time-to-empty or time-to-full, as well as the chip internal temperature.
+> This example demonstrates the use of BATT-MON 2 Click board by monitoring the measurements of battery voltage, current, capacity, percentage, time-to-empty or time-to-full, as well as the chip internal temperature.